huanyuhello/CoDiNet/README.md

 # CoDiNet

-This contains the PyTorch implementation of the CoDiNet papers, including
+This contains the PyTorch implementation of the CoDiNet papers,

 CoDiNet: Path Distribution Modeling with Consistency and Diversity for Dynamic Routing, TPAMI 2021.